 Blythe Landing in Cornelius

 Blythe Landing is a small park and public access boat launch managed by the Mecklenburg County Park and Recreation Department (fees apply based on residence status.)
-There are six boat launch sites within the 26-acre park, along with floating piers, a playground, picnic areas, sand volleyball courts, and the Dockside Café where you can grab a snack and drink.
+There are six boat launch sites within the 26-acre park, floating piers, a playground, picnic areas, sand volleyball courts, and the Dockside Café where you can grab a snack and drink.

 Ramsey Creek Park in Cornelius

-The Ramsey Creek Park is a public waterfront park managed by Mecklenburg County.
+Ramsey Creek Park is a public waterfront park managed by Mecklenburg County.
 It covers 46 acres and features a public swimming access area, boat launching and docks, a new playground, picnic shelters, nature trails, and a fishing pier.
 Shelters are available for rent for picnics and casual events along the shores of Lake Norman.
 Several walking trails offer a great place to walk and admire nature at its finest.